-Our policy outlines an escalation in the sanction applied should a phone be confiscated due to a pupil repeatedly breaking the school rule as follows: Mobile phones should not be turned on, visible or audible throughout the school day, at any time.
-Pupils must ensure mobile phones are switched off before entering the Academy site.
+Our policy outlines an escalation in the sanction applied should a phone be confiscated due to a pupil repeatedly breaking the school rule as follows: Mobile phones should not be turned on, seen or heard throughout the school day, at any time.
+Pupils must ensure mobile phones are switched off before entering the Academy site and placed in their bags.
+Phones should never be placed in trouser or blazer pockets.

 If a pupil is found with a mobile phone during the school day, it will be confiscated.
-To address the school's concerns around learning and safeguarding, pupils are all aware of the mobile phone policy.
+To address the school's concerns around learning and safeguarding, pupils are all aware of the mobile phone policy and are given regular reminders.